MishaHMK/Home-Rental-App/README.md

 9. Run project `mvn clean install` and then `java -jar target/HomeRentalApp-0.0.1-SNAPSHOT.jar`
 10. Proceed to [Interactive Swagger Documentation](http://localhost:8080/api/swagger-ui/index.html)

-🔸 The project is also testable in deployed [Documentation](SOON) - TBA
+🔸 The project is also testable in deployed [Documentation](SOON) - IN PROGRESS

 ## :movie_camera: **Video Preview**
-TBA
+IN PROGRESS

 ## 🧪: **Testing results**
 More than 80% lines of code are covered with JUnit tests